bastorer/bastorer.github.io/_pages/research.md

 toc_sticky: true
 ---

-My research lies at the intersection of physical oceanography and computational science.
-Current research projects include:
+My research projects tend to fall in the intriguing intersection of oceanic fluid mechanics, computational science, and mathematics.
-- Ocean Mesoscale Eddies
-- Uncertainty Quantification & Observing System Design
-- Oceanic Teleconnections in the North Atlantic
-- Development of Open Source Software Tools

 ## Disentangling Large-scale Oceanic Flows